seamusdemora/PiFormulae/AddRealTimeClock.md

       $ sudo reboot
       ```

+    There are several other parameters that may be specified; see [the README documentation](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README) for details.
+One of the key parameters of this overlay when the RTC is being used as a *wake-up source* is the `wakeup-source` parameter.

 10. Verify the driver is now in control of the RTC: `0x68` is replaced by `UU`:

       ```bash